sunnyvalechha/Github-git/README.md

 3. Azure Devops
 4. Aws cloud formation

+Git is a technology and GitHub is a platform which uses Git's technology.

 If we put anything in git it will have following features.
 1. Version (v1, v2)
 2. Time